-Justice Robin Jean Davis was born in Boone County, West Virginia, on April 6, 1956.
+Retired Justice, Robin Jean Davis was born in Boone County, West Virginia, on April 6, 1956.
 She is married to Scott S. Segal, Esq. and they have one son, Oliver.
-Justice Davis earned her bachelor’s degree from West Virginia Wesleyan College in 1978, and her master’s degree and law degree from West Virginia University in 1982.
+Robin Davis earned her bachelor’s degree from West Virginia Wesleyan College in 1978, and her master’s degree and law degree from West Virginia University in 1982.

-Justice Davis retired from the Supreme Court in August of 2018 after having served as Chief Justice in 1998, 2002, 2006, 2007, 2010, and 2014, and is the only person to have served as Chief Justice six times.
-Justice Davis re-joined the Segal Law Firm in October of 2019 after her retirement from the Supreme Court of Appeals of West Virginia.
-She currently concentrates her practice in appellate issues and complex mass litigation.
+Robin Davis retired from the Supreme Court in August of 2018 after having served as Chief Justice in 1998, 2002, 2006, 2007, 2010, and 2014, and is the only person to have served as Chief Justice six times.
+She re-joined her husband and The Segal Law Firm in October 2019 and is currently concentrating her practice in appellate issues and complex mass litigation.